 The Overton Window of hiring

-In most companies, the Overton Window around hiring (basically what the culture treats as normal) has quietly shifted toward what feels fast, intuitive, and comfortable.
+In most companies, the Overton Window around hiring (basically what the culture treats as normal) has quietly shifted toward what feels hasty, intuitive, and comfortable.
 Many leaders believe a confident interviewer and a good gut are enough to make good hiring decisions.
 That belief only holds in theory.

-Under real pressure, when the role is critical, the team is stretched, and timelines are tight, fast and surface-level hiring collapses.
+Under real pressure, when the role is critical, the team is stretched, and timelines are tight, hasty, surface-level hiring collapses.
 Intuition becomes bias.
 Charisma gets mistaken for competence.
 The "we'll know it when we see it" mindset turns into a costly gamble.
 That gamble often costs millions once you account for the overt and covert costs across the company.

 Hiring in 4K does not insist that interviews take forever.
 You can keep the process moving quickly.
 It re-centers the conversation around precision, structure, and shared accountability, even when time is tight.
 It does not reject intuition.
 It refines intuition with data, contrast, and process.